tomatohammado/ga-wdi-project-2/planning/proposal.md

 This is what I'm aiming for for the MVP.
 I think it would be good to add an "admin-level" field to the Users model, and make a view where an admin can create and delete Miniatures, but to start I'm going to seed that collection manually.

-### Implementation
+## Implementation

 I want to make something similar to book-e-backend and the Gaphy express-api-lab in that I want to make my backend send JSON, for some other front end application to read from.

-I have to think a little bit about how this will affect authentication.
-I will likely come to office hours the morning of Monday to talk about this implemenatation further, but it would be great if you could give me any feedback about it.
+EDIT: after talking about it at office hours, the microservice approach would introduce complications I don't think are worth the cost to begin with.
+So I'll save it for later.

-### Considerations
+## Considerations

- I already have permission to use the image assets for the Miniatures from rebelscum.com as per their [image use policy](http://www.rebelscum.com/use.asp)
+ I already have permission to use the image assets for the Miniatures from rebelscum.com as per their [image use policy](http://www.rebelscum.com/use.asp).

 ---